felleslosninger/idporten-seid2-certificate-validator-lib/README.md

 ### Logging
 The library uses Slf4j and logs from classes under root package `no.idporten.seid2` .
-The underlying library logs from classes under `no.digdir.certvalidator` .
+The underlying library logs from classes under `no.idporten.validator.certificate` .